 The IoD is committed to improving the understanding of business and its contribution to society.
 Management shadowing provides an opportunity for the student to learn about business management through time spent with a senior manager.

 Management embraces many tasks including staff relations, dealing with clients and the public, administration, time management and organisational skills.
 The programme is designed to give sixth-form students the chance to be selected to shadow senior managers in the workplace and learn about management skills from first-hand experience.

 The IoD's management shadowing programme has been running in Guernsey for many years and has received huge support from the Guernsey business community who provide access to their senior personnel for the island’s students to shadow.

-Places are limited and those who are selected to take part will shadow a manager and establish a “one to one” relationship.
+Places are limited and those who are selected to take part will shadow a manager and establish a one-to-one relationship.
 The student’s role is one of observation and learning how the manager works, with the student actively encouraged to ask questions about the manager’s work ethic and views on management throughout the placement.
-It is a two way process and feedback is not only encouraged but is essential for both students and employers to benefit from the experience.
+It is a two-way process and feedback is not only encouraged but is essential for both students and employers to benefit from the experience.

-The student is the ever present “fly on the wall” who may encounter confidential workplace situations demonstrating the trust placed in them.
-Managers are willing to have their actions and rationale scrutinised by the student, creating the unique nature of the Programme.
+The student is the ever-present “fly on the wall” who may encounter confidential workplace situations demonstrating the trust placed in them.
+Managers are willing to have their actions and rationale scrutinised by the student, creating the unique nature of the programme.

-Students are invited to apply for the Programme by completing an application form.
+Students are invited to apply for the programme by completing an application form.
 Students should check the deadline on the form to ensure they do not miss the entry date.
 The completed forms will then be discussed with the students’ teachers to select the candidates who will benefit most from the scheme.